Hydrothermal fabrication of triazine-functionalized covalent organic polymer enfolded alginate biocomposite beads for Cr(vi) removal from water

-Hexavalent chromium [Cr(VI)] is highly water soluble and their compounds act as strong oxidizing agent that easily reacts with human organs which leads to the various carcinogenic diseases.
+Hexavalent chromium [Cr(VI)] is highly water soluble and its compounds act as strong oxidizing agent that easily react with human organs and lead to various carcinogenic diseases.
 Cr(VI) removal is very important to provide safe drinking water.
-Hence, this research work targets in Cr(VI) removal using sustainable material like triazine assisted micro-porous covalent organic polymer enfolded alginate biocomposite beads (TCOP@Alg) were synthesized by hydrothermal method.
-To find the physico-chemical properties of TCOP@Alg biocomposite beads, FTIR, PXRD, SEM, XPS, EDAX, BET and mapping analysis were scrutinized.
-The surface area of TCOP@Alg biocomposite beads was found to be 292 m2/g and shows the excellent sorption SC of 42.89 mg/g.
+Hence, this research work targets Cr(VI) removal using a sustainable material namely triazine-assisted micro-porous covalent organic polymer enfolded alginate biocomposite beads (TCOP@Alg) synthesized by hydrothermal method.
+To determine the physicochemical properties of TCOP@Alg biocomposite beads, FTIR, PXRD, SEM, XPS, EDAX, BET and mapping analyses were scrutinized.
+The surface area of TCOP@Alg biocomposite beads was found to be 292 m2 g−1, showing an excellent sorption capacity (SC) of 42.89 mg g−1.
 The sorption data of Cr(VI) removal onto TCOP@Alg biocomposite beads is well correlated with various isotherms and kinetic models.
-The thermodynamic equilibrium values represented that Cr(VI) sorption onto TCOP@Alg biocomposite beads were to follow endothermic and spontaneous.
-In addition, TCOP@Alg hybrid biocomposite bead can be efficiently regenerated upto three cycles using 0.1 M NaOH.
+The thermodynamic equilibrium values indicated that Cr(VI) sorption onto TCOP@Alg biocomposite beads was endothermic and spontaneous.
+In addition, TCOP@Alg hybrid biocomposite beads can be efficiently regenerated up to three cycles using 0.1 M NaOH.
 TCOP@Alg biocomposite beads can be employed as potential sorbent for Cr(VI) removal from Cr(VI) contaminated ground water.